Actipro/WPF-Controls/Documentation/topics/bars/controls/control-basics.md

 Controls that support key tips have a `KeyTipText` property that can be set to the string that should be typed to access the control while key tip mode is active.

-> [!TIP]
-> See the [Key Tips](../ribbon-features/key-tips.md) topic for more information on key tips.
+See the [Key Tips](../ribbon-features/key-tips.md) topic for more information on key tips.

 ### Key Tip Auto-Generation

 Most controls that have both `Label` and `KeyTipText` properties will auto-generate a `KeyTipText` value based on the `Label` if no other `KeyTipText` has been specifically set.

-For example, a popup button's `Label` of `Table` will auto-generate a `KeyTipText` of `T`, making it unnecessary to specify a `KeyTipText`.
+For example, a popup button's `Label` of `"Table"` will auto-generate a `KeyTipText` of `"T"`, making it unnecessary to specify a `KeyTipText`.

 This time-saving feature helps reduce the need to specify many `KeyTipText` values, except in scenarios where a customized value is necessary.
 Since most controls with a `Key` will auto-generate a `Label`, and `Label` will auto-generate `KeyTipText`, it is often only necessary to specify the `Key` and allow both the `Label` and `KeyTipText` to be auto-generated!

-> [!TIP]
-> See the [Label and Key Tip Generation](auto-generation.md) topic for more information on auto-generated key tip text.
+See the [Label and Key Tip Generation](auto-generation.md) topic for more information on auto-generated key tip text.

 ## Commands and Events

 Most controls have command support where the control's primary action executes the `ICommand` set in the control's `Command` property.
 Many times, the control will also raise an event when this primary action occurs.

 For example, a regular button will execute its command and raise a `Click` event when the button is clicked or its key tip is accessed.

-> [!TIP]
-> See the [Using Commands](using-commands.md) topic for more information on commands.
+See the [Using Commands](using-commands.md) topic for more information on commands.

 ## Input Gesture Text

 Input gestures are keyboard shortcuts that provide access to a control's command.
-For instance, `Ctrl+C` is commonly associated with the clipboard `Copy` command.
+For instance, <kbd>Ctrl</kbd>+<kbd>C</kbd> is commonly associated with the clipboard copy command.

 Input gesture text is a textual representation of a keyboard shortcut, allowing the end user to learn which keyboard shortcut executes a command.
 Input gesture text is shown in screen tip headers and in menu items.

-Controls that support the display of input gesture text have an `InputGestureText` property that can be set to any string (e.g., `Ctrl+Shift+T` or `Ctrl+V or Shift+Ins`).
+Controls that support the display of input gesture text have an `InputGestureText` property that can be set to any string (e.g., `"Ctrl+Shift+T"` or `"Ctrl+V or Shift+Ins"`).
 If an `InputGestureText` property value is not specified, screen tips and menu items will attempt to find a `KeyGesture` within the control's command.
 The command instance must be derived from `RoutedCommand` and have a `KeyGesture` assigned.
 The gesture's string representation will then be used as the input gesture text.

 ### Input Gesture Text Visibility